 India as a country has always been big about the past, about reminiscing the good old days of simpler times and simpler phones.
 Nokia might have lost its individual identity, but the name still inspires confidence among millions of Indians.
 This brand value is what Microsoft Corporation (NASDAQ:MSFT) will be looking to leverage as they aim to woo the Indian smartphone buyer with their new line up Nokia branded mid and lower tier Windows 10 devices.
-With a slew of low-cost 4G enabled devices from Chinese competitors like Xiaomi and Lenovo already capturing a significant share of the market, will this new 4G enabled phone be able to attract the masses?
+With a slew of low-cost 4G enabled devices from Chinese competitors like Xiaomi and Lenovo already capturing a significant share of the market, will this new 4G enabled phone to be able to attract the masses?
 That’s the question we try to answer as we delve deeper into this latest development.

 Microsoft Reveals Its Plans for the Nokia Brand

 Last year, Microsoft acquired the manufacturing division of the Finnish telecom giant, Nokia for $7.2 Billion.
 Once the top dog among phone OEMs, Nokia failed to adapt to the changing scene in the smartphone market.
 They chose to side with Windows 10 over Android as the OS of choice on their smartphones, and many attribute this very decision to their eventual death.